ywaine/simpleApp/README.md

-# simpleApp
+# simpo or fluyd or dynamo
+An app that is designed to mirror the USSD interface.

-An android application that allows me to load airtime fast.
+ - Allows me to load bundles fast.